 By Louie Lang, Third Year, Philosophy

-The Croft Magazine// Why is meditation such an effective practice?
-Louie Lang's investigation into meditation during isolation.
+The Croft Magazine // Why is meditation such an effective practice?
+Louie Lang's investigates the effectiveness of meditation during isolation.

 It is fairly well-established that meditation can have a tremendous impact on your mind and body.
 What is less often mentioned, however, is the explanation of how.
 How can something as simple as sitting still and maintaining awareness of your breath can work such wonders?

 In my case, although I wholly trusted the many assurances that meditation would assist in restoring an inner peace and calm, these guarantees did little to motivate me to practice.
 Rather, the decisive moment was when I truly understood why meditation could be so beneficiary.
 So, instead of asking you to take my word for it, I will (hopefully) shed some light on the reasons underlying meditation’s remarkable power.

 Perhaps the most fruitful aspect of practicing meditation is that it assists in stopping our compulsive thinking.
 As so many of us have experienced this year, with so much time spent alone in our rooms, our own thoughts can be deafening.
 I was filled with intense self criticism and reflection; not to mention endless, exhausting boredom.

 Thankfully, meditation offers a direct practice for breaking this habit of aimless thinking.
 The most effective way to bring the mind to stillness is to concentrate solely on just one thing.
 Many of us will have unintentionally experienced this.
 Perhaps we have listened intently to the pattering rain outside and have been overcome by a feeling of peace and calm.
 It is the total awareness that leads to the cessation of our whirring thoughts.
 That is the essence of meditation.
 In fact, that is mediation.